LeWorldModel: Stable End-to-End Joint-Embedding Predictive Architecture from Pixels: Introduction

 A recent popular approach for learning world models is the Joint Embedding Predictive Architecture (JEPA)~\cite{lecun2022path}.
 Instead of attempting to model every aspect of the environment, JEPA focuses on capturing the most relevant features needed to predict future states.
 Concretely, JEPA learns to encode observations into a compact, low-dimensional latent space and models temporal dynamics by predicting the latent representation of future observations.

 However, despite their conceptual simplicity, existing JEPA methods are highly prone to collapse.
 In this failure mode, the model maps all inputs to nearly identical representations to trivially satisfy the temporal prediction objective leading to unusable representations.
 Preventing collapse is therefore one of the central challenges in training JEPA models.
 Many influential works have proposed methods to address this issue.
 Yet, these approaches typically rely on heuristic regularization, multi-objective loss functions, external sources of information, or architectural simplifications such as pre-trained encoders.
-In practice, these strategies often introduce additional instability or significantly increase training complexity.
+In practice, these strategies often introduce additional instability or significantly increase training complexity (see App.~\ref{appendix:baselines}).

-To overcome these limitations, we propose LeWorldModel (LeWM), the first method to learn a stable JEPA end-to-end from raw pixels without heuristic, principled, and simple (cf. Fig \ref{fig:wm}).
-Furthermore, LeWM can be trained on a single GPU, lowering the barrier to entry for research.
+To overcome these limitations, we propose LeWorldModel (LeWM), the first method to learn a stable JEPA end-to-end from raw pixels without heuristics, principled, and simple (cf. Fig \ref{fig:training-framework}).
 We evaluate LeWM across a diverse set of manipulation, navigation, and locomotion tasks in both 2D and 3D environments.
 In addition, we probe its intuitive physical understanding through targeted probing and surprise-quantification evaluations in latent space.
 Overall, our key findings and contributions are:

 \begin{itemize} \item We propose an end-to-end JEPA method for learning a latent world model from raw pixels on a single GPU.
-The method relies on a simple and stable two-term objective that remains robust across architectures and hyperparameter choices, while enabling efficient logarithmic-time hyperparameter search. \item LeWM achieves strong control performance across diverse 2D and 3D tasks with a compact 15M-parameter model, surpassing existing end-to-end JEPA-based approach while remaining competitive with foundation-model-based world models at substantially lower cost, enabling planning up to $48\times$ faster. \item We evaluate physical understanding in the latent space through probing of physical quantities and a violation-of-expectation test for detecting unphysical trajectories. \end{itemize}
+The method relies on a simple and stable two-term objective that remains robust across architectures and hyperparameter choices, while enabling efficient logarithmic-time hyperparameter search. \item Our experiment demonstrates that LeWM achieves competitive control performance across diverse 2D and 3D tasks with only a compact 15M-parameter model, surpassing existing end-to-end JEPA-based approaches while remaining competitive with foundation-model-based world models at substantially lower cost, enabling planning up to $48\times$ faster. \item We evaluate physical understanding in the latent space through probing of physical quantities and a violation-of-expectation test for detecting unphysical trajectories. \end{itemize}